BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/posts/misc/2021-03-05-yet-another-mtls-tutorial.md

 All those extra headers are telling us that Traefik is successfully routing our request to our backend at port [6969](https://camo.githubusercontent.com/42cef8be0203e843fc1c25b4be92bb6314721e180e3c23cfd1019387d2de628e/687474703a2f2f69302e6b796d2d63646e2e636f6d2f70686f746f732f696d616765732f6f726967696e616c2f3030302f3435302f3135342f3832302e6a706567).

 Phew!
-All that work and we haven't even stared on the TLS part of things.
+All that work and we haven't even started on the TLS part of things.

 ## TLS Time

-First we're going to need a CA. You _could_ go to the trouble of getting a certificates online.
+First we're going to need a CA. You _could_ go to the trouble of getting a certificate online.
 If you have two domain names you own, getting certificates from [Let's Encrypt](https://letsencrypt.org/) is an inexpensive solution.
-But for our tutorial we'll stick with out local resources.
+But for our tutorial we'll stick with our local resources.
 Let's make a CA!

 ### Break Open that Bottle of openssl